Andrew-Jones657/andrew-jones657.github.io/Interpolation_Multivariate.md

 </table> <br>

 <p> Kriging yields optimal results when the data adheres to a normal distribution.
 To evaluate the drought anomaly data for June 1999, a normal QQ plot was generated (Figure 7).
 This QQ plot reveals a noticeable curvature on the right side, indicating some degree of skewness.
 A Shapiro-Wilk normality test yielded a W-score of 0.99647 and a p-value of 0.1209.
 Under a 95% confidence level, one fails to reject the null hypothesis that the sample data (June 1999) is from a normal distribution.
-The signifigance level, <em> α</em>, would have to be set to 0.13 (or 87% confidence) to reject the null hypothesis.
+The significance level, <em> α</em>, would have to be set to 0.13 (or 87% confidence) to reject the null hypothesis.
 Given the exploratory context of this study, the June 1999 drought anomaly values are expected to be compatible with ordinary kriging interpolation methods. </p> <br>
                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                         <figure>
 <img class="myImages" id="myImg" src="https://i.imgur.com/NyMQkOO.jpeg" alt="QQPlot" style="width:100%;max-width:625px">
 <figcaption> Figure 7.
 QQPlot of Cumulative Drought Anomalies from July 1998 to June 1999  </figcaption>